CharacterController QML Type

 midAirControl : bool

-This property defines whether the speed property has effect when the character is in free fall.
+This property defines whether the movement property has effect when the character is in free fall.
 This is only relevant if gravity in not null.
 A value of

 false means that the character will continue on its current trajectory until it hits another object.
 The default value is

-This property defines the controlled speed of the character.
-This is the speed the character would move in the absence of gravity and without interacting with other physics objects.
+This property defines the controlled motion of the character.
+This is the velocity the character would move in the absence of gravity and without interacting with other physics objects.

 This property does not reflect the actual velocity of the character.
-If the character is stuck against terrain, the character can move slower than the defined
+If the character is stuck against terrain, the character can move slower than the speed defined by

 The default value is